maziac/zig-binsearch/readme.md

 - "**--help**": Prints the help.
 - "**--version**": Prints the version number.
 - "**--offs** offset": Offset from start of file.
 Moves last position.
-You can also move relatively by prefixinge with + or -.
+You can also move relatively by prefixing with + or -.
 - "**--size** size": The number of bytes to output.
 Moves last position.
 - "**--search** tokens": Searches for the first occurrence of the tokens.
 The search starts at last position.
 Tokens can be a decimal of hex number or a string.
 The search starts at last position.